-The key to a good postal service is not so much how many parcels are sent as how many arrive.
+The key to a fine postal service is not so much how many parcels are sent as to how many arrive.

 There are a number of ways we can do this:

 formal feedback forms at the end of each training is one way of finding out how the training went.

 However, these come after the event and the most we can do with the information is to use it to improve future sessions.